MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/getting-started/best-practices.md

 ---
 title: Best practices for MSAL.NET
+description: Learn the best practices when using MSAL.NET in your application development scenario.
+author: Dickson-Mwendia
+manager: CelesteDG

+ms.service: active-directory
+ms.subservice: develop
+ms.topic: conceptual
+ms.workload: identity
+ms.date: 03/17/2023
+ms.author: dmwendia
+ms.reviewer: localden
+ms.custom: devx-track-csharp, aaddev, engagement-fy23
+# Customer intent: As an application developer, I want to learn the best practices for using MSAL.NET in my development scenario
 ---

 # Best practices for MSAL.NET

 ## Never parse an access token

-Even if you can have a look at what is contained in an Access token (for instance using https://jwt.ms), for education, or debugging purposes, you should never parse an access token part of your client code.
-The access token is only meant for the Web API (resource) it's acquired for, and this Web API is the only one should crack open it.
-Most of the time the Web apis will use a middleware layer (for instance [Identity model extension for .NET](https://github.com/AzureAD/azure-activedirectory-identitymodel-extensions-for-dotnet/wiki) in .NET), as this is complex code, about the protection of your web apps and Web apis, and you don't want to introduce security vulnerabilities by forgetting some important paths.
+While you can have a look at the contents of an access token (for instance, using https://jwt.ms), for education, or debugging purposes, you should never parse an access token as part of your client code.
+The access token is only meant for the Web API or the resource it was acquired for.
+In most cases, web APIs use a middleware layer (for instance [Identity model extension for .NET](https://github.com/AzureAD/azure-activedirectory-identitymodel-extensions-for-dotnet/wiki) in .NET), as this is complex code, about the protection of your web apps and Web APIs, and you don't want to introduce security vulnerabilities by forgetting some important paths.

 ## Don't acquire tokens from Azure AD too often

-The standard pattern of acquiring tokens is:

-- Acquire token silently (from the cache).
-- If that doesn't work, acquire a token from the Azure AD.

-If you skip step 1, your app may be asking for tokens from Azure AD too often.
+The standard pattern of acquiring tokens is: (i) acquire a token from the cache silently and (ii) if it doesn't work, acquire a new token from Azure AD.
+If you skip the first step, your app may be acquiring tokens from Azure AD too often.
 This provides a bad user experience, because it is slow and error prone as the identity provider might throttle you.

 ## Don't handle token expiration on your own

-Even if `AuthenticationResult` returns the Expiry of the token, you should not handle the expiration and the refresh of the access tokens on your own.
+Even if `AuthenticationResult` returns the expiry of the token, you should not handle the expiration and the refresh of the access tokens on your own.
 MSAL.NET does this for you.
 For flows retrieving tokens for a user account, you'd want to use the recommended pattern as these write tokens to the user token cache, and tokens are retrieved and refreshed (if needed) silently by `AcquireTokenSilent`

 ```csharp
 AuthenticationResult result;